 The summer holidays provided a perfect excuse to see more of what’s right on our doorstep here in the UK, whether you fancy getting outdoors and by the coast, or venturing into the capital for some fun day trips.

-For people with limited mobility, it can be a stressful and disappointing time trying to find attractions and activities that are accessible for all.
-However, there are many attractions across the country that have been designed with people with limited mobility in mind – with projects such as VisitEngland working hard to make UK attractions accessible for everyone.
+For wheelchair and mobility scooter users, however, it can be a stressful and disappointing time trying to find attractions and activities that are accessible for all.
+There are, however, many attractions across the country that have been designed with people with limited mobility in mind – with projects such as VisitEngland working hard to make UK attractions accessible for everyone.

-Below, we’ve listed some of our top 10 favourite UK accessible attractions that you should definitely consider visiting this summer.
+Below, we’ve listed some of our top 10 UK accessible wheelchair-friendly attractions that you should definitely consider visiting this summer.

 1) Warner Bros Studio Tour, Hertfordshire